Our Services

 Art Therapy can help you explore a range of psychological, emotional and social difficulties including enduring, long-term struggles or recent experiences that are affecting your everyday life.

-The art therapy process can help you gain insight into your relationship with others as well as gaining a deeper insight and understanding about yourself.
-You can explore the ways in which you relate to others and the world around you to understand your everyday life.
+The art therapy process can help you gain insight into your relationship with others, as well as gaining a deeper insight and understanding about yourself.
+You can explore how you relate to others and the world around you to understand your everyday life.

 Having a safe space to be creative and expressive can help you to process your everyday life stresses as well as struggles relating to education or work.